 Supplied at 100mm (4″) with BSPT thread boss.
 Used on existing LCC cast iron soil installations for maintenance and additional connections on listed and heritage buildings.
 For specification support, call 0333 987 4452.

-Yes.
-The Brass Rooflight Pole Winder Opener 300mm is compatible with Lumen Rooflights and most timber-framed skylights.
-If you have a specific rooflight model, call 0333 987 4452 to confirm compatibility before ordering.
+The opener is designed for use with Lumen Rooflights and compatible timber-framed skylights.
+The telescopic shaft and adjustable mounting bracket allow it to be fitted to a range of rooflight frames.
+If you have a specific rooflight model, call us on 0333 987 4452 to confirm compatibility.

 Our cast iron hopper heads are available in a standard primed and black-painted finish, ready for on-site topcoats.
 Heritage colour finishes and factory-applied linseed oil paint are available on request.
 Linseed oil paint is a vapour-permeable, period-appropriate finish particularly well suited to listed buildings and conservation area properties.